 \subsubsection{\textbf{Hybrid Distillation}}

 \

-One of the causes of the catastrophic forgetting problem is class imbalance.
-Class imbalance refers to the fact that after performing sample retention, the new class has a larger sample and the old class has a smaller sample.
-At this time, the model will be biased toward the old class, leading to severe forgetting of the previous knowledge \cite{2019-LSIL-IL} \cite{2019-REB-IL}.
-Although this problem is attenuated in tasks, knowledge distillation a good way to decrease the impact generated.
-Knowledge distillation is a method proposed by Hinton in 2015 to transfer knowledge from one network to another \cite{2015-DK-NN}.
+One cause of the catastrophic forgetting problem is class imbalance, i.e., after sample retention, the new class has a larger sample, and the old class has a smaller sample, at which time the model will be biased toward the old class, leading to severe forgetting of the previous knowledge \cite{2019-LSIL-IL} \cite{2019-REB-IL}.
+Knowledge distillation was proposed to transfer knowledge from one network to another \cite{2015-DK-NN}.

-\textbf{Cross entropy loss function} \\ We use the cross-entropy loss function, which is commonly used in classification tasks, as the main loss function of this model.
-Because the old and new data are learned simultaneously, the cross-entropy loss function is calculated as:
+\textbf{Cross-entropy loss function} \\ We use cross-entropy loss, as is common in classification tasks, as the main loss function.
+Because the old and new data are learned simultaneously, this is calculated as

-where $y_{i}$ is the one-hot ground-truth label for token and p is the corresponding class probabilities obtained by softmax.
+where $y_{i}$ is the one-hot ground-truth label for token $x$, and $p$ is the corresponding class probability obtained by softmax.

-\textbf{Features-level Distillation} \\ Features-level Distillation is mainly for scenarios where the features extracted by the current model are not very different from those extracted by the previous model.
+\textbf{Feature-level Distillation} \\ Feature-level Distillation is used mainly for scenarios where the features extracted by the current model are not very different from those extracted by the previous model.
 Using a feature extractor in this case will effectively help the model to retain the features of knowledge.
-So, we use a Features-level Distillation loss function to help the model with knowledge retention:
+Therefore, we use a Feature-level Distillation loss function to help the model with knowledge retention: